Dental Veneers in Pensacola, FL

 - Misshapen teeth

 The veneers we select for you will match the rest of your teeth so you have a natural, even smile.
-Veneers are made from durable porcelain, that are also stain-resistant.
+Veneers are made from durable porcelain, that is also stain-resistant.
 And unlike dental crowns, minimal tooth preparation is required before applying the veneers.
 When you come in for your consultation to decide whether veneers are the right treatment for you, we will discuss your treatment goals to determine if veneers will give you the smile you want to achieve through cosmetic dentistry.

 Before porcelain veneers are applied a small amount of tooth enamel must be removed, usually less than a millimeter.
 By removing this enamel, we make room for your veneers to properly fit and restore your smile.
 Once your teeth have been prepared, the next step is to bond the veneers to the teeth using a dental resin.
 This dental resin is light sensitive and by using a special dental laser we can harden the resin to permanently adhere the veneers to your teeth.